Austin SHINES: Innovations in Energy Storage

 Funding amounts are as follows:

-- $4.3 million from the Department of Energy SunShot Initiative.
+$4.3 million from the Department of Energy Solar Energy Technology Office.

-This funding will enable Austin Energy to install a grid scale battery in the Mueller Development, along with pairing energy storage with residential and commercial rooftop solar.
-This project also includes smart inverters and a system optimization platform.
+This funding enabled Austin Energy to install a grid scale battery in the Mueller Development, pairing residential and commercial rooftop solar with energy storage that includes smart inverters and a system optimization platform.

-Funding from the TCEQ enables Austin Energy to pair a grid scale battery with a 2 MW community solar array in East Austin.
+Funding from the TCEQ enabled Austin Energy to pair a grid scale battery with a 2 MW community solar array in East Austin.

-Austin Energy will match the investments financially along with staff support as part of receiving the grants.
+Austin Energy matches the investments financially along with staff support as part of receiving the grants.

 Pecan Street, Inc. — Pecan Street Inc. is a research and development organization headquartered at The University of Texas at Austin.
 They are focused on developing and testing advanced technology, business model and customer behavior surrounding advanced energy management systems.
 Pecan Street, Inc. is supporting the residential components of the Austin SHINES project.